infoatgodreams/GoDreams-Repository/Volume 1/Care Standards/International CCIs/Irvington HouseGrowth Potential of Pre-school aged children in institutional care.md

 - The relatively small group of children initially performing at above average levels tend to improve significantly.
 	- It is suggested that this group is composed of the brighter children whose previous environments provided markedly inadequate intellectual stimulation or markedly severe emotional deprivation.
 - The magnitude of increment seems directly related to the duration of stay in the institution but the optimal interval appears to be approximately one year, as children remaining much longer do not show significantly greater improvement that children remaining upto a year.
-- The children who appear ot gain most from the institution setting are those whose functioning is far below their ability because of environmental or emotional deprivation
+- The children who appear to gain most from the institution setting are those whose functioning is far below their ability because of environmental or emotional deprivation
 	- [Restoration](Roll%20Ups/Alternative%20Care/Restoration.md)Where foster home placement subsequent to the institutional placement is indicated, however, perhaps we should plan in terms of allowing the child to achieve the maximum benefits of the institution before transferring him, instead of following the policy which is now general, namely, transferring the child as soon as a home is available.
 - With respect to age, there is no doubt that separation from the natural parents for practically all children under three, for most children between three and five, and for very many children between give and eight, creates anxiety, a sense of loss, a sense of guilt and unworthiness and extreme emotional privation, which thereafter handicap the child's future intellectual, school and social adjustment.
 # #readinglist